AWS S3 Encryption

 • Each object is encrypted with a unique data key employing strong multi-factor encryption.

-• SSE-S3 encrypts the data key with a master key that is regularly rotated.
+• SSE-S3 encrypts the data key with a root key that is regularly rotated.

 • S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt the data.